Bayat21/hangman-game/README.md

 # Hangman game

-## A simple Hangman game implemented using basic JavaScript functions.
-The word list for the game is stored in a local JSON file.
+## A simple Hangman game implemented using basic JavaScript functions, Tailwind CSS and HTML.

 ## Built With